jenkins-x-plugins/jx-secret/docs/cmd/jx-secret_convert.md

   -h, --help                        help for convert
       --source-dir string           the source directory to recursively look for the *.yaml or *.yml files to convert.
 If not specified defaults to 'config-root' in the dir
   -m, --vault-mount-point string    the vault authentication mount point (default "kubernetes") -r, --vault-role string           the vault role that will be used to fetch the secrets.
-This role will need to be bound to kubernetes-external-secret's ServiceAccount; see Vault's documentation: https://www.vaultproject.io/docs/auth/kubernetes.html (default "secret-infra")
+This role will need to be bound to kubernetes-external-secret's ServiceAccount; see Vault's documentation: https://www.vaultproject.io/docs/auth/kubernetes.html (default "jx-vault")
       --version-stream-dir string   the directory containing the version stream.
 If not specified defaults to the 'versionStream' folder in the dir
 ```